PostHog/posthog.com/contents/product-engineers/growth-loops.md

 ## What are growth loops?

-Growth loops feel like biking downhill.
+When they are working, growth loops feel like biking downhill.
 The same effort takes you progressively faster and further until it feels effortless.

 In business terms, your key metrics grow exponentially, while the average investment to create that growth stays the same or decreases.

-They're so powerful because growth loops compound and, unlike biking downhill, can go on forever.
+Growth loops are powerful because they compound and, unlike biking downhill, can go on forever.

 In this guide, we cover everything you need to know to harness growth loops for your product, including:

 - The different types of growth loops
 - How to choose a growth loop for your product
 - How to measure your growth loop